 Buying Local in Portland, Maine: 688 Reasons to Do So

-My favorite statistic from the Buy Local movement is that 75% more money stays in the local economy when you buy local.
+My favorite statistic from the Buy Local movement is that 75% more money stays in the local economy when you buy locally.
 It makes sense.
 A dollar spent at Bard, Tandem, Yordprom, or any other locally-owned coffee shop will only travel as far as the owner’s pocket whereas a dollar spent at Starbucks travels across the country to corporate headquarters, where it is then dispersed among employees and ultimately shareholders.

 Why Shopping Local is Important in Portland